tank-t-bird/100-days-ML/log.md

 Restarting is harder than keeping the ball rolling...
 I am really appreciating the order of Siraj's topic selections, everything builds upon the previous section.
 It will be hard to do the whole MIT probability course in one week, but I'll be happy with doing all of part 1, the Fundamentals.

-**Link to work:**  None today.

 ## Day 16 Sunday, July 22, 2018 2.5h

 **Today's Progress**:

-Struggling to balance life and study, but ysterday I managed to finish Lecture 2.
-Also, I found the youtube playlist link, so I can now watch at fast speed.
+Struggling to balance life and study, but yesterday I managed to finish Lecture 2.
+Also, I found the youtube playlist link, so I can now watch at faster speeds.

 * [MIT RES.6-012 Introduction to Probability, Spring 2018](https://www.youtube.com/playlist?list=PLUl4u3cNGP60hI9ATjSFgLZpbNJ7myAg6)